rubensworks/article-quoted-triples-index/content/evaluation.md

 The four indexing approaches were configured with three indexes (`SPO`, `POS`, `OSP`), and the indexed quoted triples dictionary was also configured with these three indexes.
-All experiments were executed on a MacBook Pro 13-inch, 2020 with 16GB or RAM and a 2,3 GHz Quad-Core Intel Core i7 processor.
+All experiments were executed on a MacBook Pro 13-inch, 2020 with 16GB of RAM and a 2,3 GHz Quad-Core Intel Core i7 processor.
 Our experimental setup is fully reproducible, and is available together with the raw results at [https://github.com/rubensworks/experiments-indexing-quoted-triples](https://github.com/rubensworks/experiments-indexing-quoted-triples).